Iloke-Alusala/ELRS-ESP32-Channel-Decoder/README.md

-# ELRS Channel Decoder Using ESP32
+# CRSF Protocol Channel Decoder for ELRS Receivers Using ESP32

-A project demonstrating how to decode the ExpressLRS (ELRS) protocol using an ESP32 to extract all RC channel values transmitted from an ELRS receiver.
-This forms the backbone of advanced RC applications, including autonomous control and hardware integration.
+A project showcasing how to decode data from an ExpressLRS (ELRS) receiver using the CRSF protocol, leveraging an ESP32 to extract all RC channel values.
+This serves as a foundation for advanced RC applications, including autonomous control and hardware integration.

 ## Features
 - Decode Crossfire (CRSF) protocol packets from ELRS receivers.